- Home

 Program Information

 The curriculum, both clinical and didactic, encompasses five (5) days per week from 8:00 AM to 5:00 PM daily.
 Occasionally, guest speakers, evening seminars or society meetings will be held in the evening.
-Most laboratory procedures are accomplished after the close of clinic or when vacancies occur in the clinic schedule.
+Most laboratory procedures are accomplished after the close of the clinic or when vacancies occur in the clinic schedule.
 Students are expected to manage their clinical schedule to permit adequate time for research and lecture preparation.
-Postgraduate students are required to participate in Part AI of the American Board of Prosthodontics examination and to complete all three-cases required for Board certification.
+Postgraduate students are required to participate in Part A (Written Examination) of the American Board of Prosthodontics examination and to complete at least one case required for Board certification.

 Upon completion of the program, the graduate student will be:

-- Competent in diagnosis, treatment planning, and treatment sequencing of complex prosthodontic restorations
+- Competent in diagnosis, treatment planning, and treatment sequencing of patients with complex prosthodontic needs

-- Competent in the treatment of and rehabilitation of the maxillofacial prosthetic patients
+- Exposed to the treatment of maxillofacial prosthetic patients

 - Competent in advanced clinical procedures to include impression techniques, occlusal schemes, and restoration of implants

-- Competent in a wide variety of laboratory procedures.
+- Competent in a wide variety of dental laboratory procedures

 Accordion Content